- How To Put Weight On A Diabetic Cat?

 2. Give Insulin Injections

-Therefore, the insulin doses given to the cat can be set accordingly to aid weight gain.
-You also need to consult your vet to get an idea about the insulin doses so that your cat is not left overdosed or underdosed.
+You should also consult your veterinarian about insulin doses so that your cat is not overdosed or underdosed.

 3. Start Special Diet For Diabetic Cat